-Throughout accounting, we have used the term expenditure to refer to payment of an asset or the incurrence of liability in exchange for another asset or for a service rendered.
+In accounting, the term expenditure refers to the payment of an asset or the incurrence of liability in exchange for another asset or service rendered.

-When the expenditure results in a service whose benefits are consumed in the current period, it is called a revenue expenditure.
-Revenue expenditures are current expenses and include ordinary repairs, maintenance, fuel, and other items required to keep the asset in normal working condition.
+Revenue expenditures are current expenses and include ordinary repairs, maintenance, fuel, and other items required to keep assets in normal working condition.

 The following diagram illustrates the difference between capital and revenue expenditures.

-Materiality considerations play a large part in the design of such policies.
-Most firms put some minimum dollar limit for capital expenditures.
-The minimum can range from one hundred dollars for small companies to several thousand dollars for large companies.
+Materiality considerations play a large role in the design of such policies.
+Most firms put a minimum dollar limit for capital expenditures, ranging from $100 in small companies to several thousands of dollars in large companies.

 This problem is further complicated by the fact that the same item can sometimes be considered a capital expenditure and at other times a revenue expenditure.

 For example, the labor cost to adjust a new machine during installation is considered a capital expenditure and, therefore, forms part of the acquisition cost of the machine.
 This is because the expenditure is necessary to make the machine ready for use.

 On the other hand, the same labor cost subsequent to the operation of the machine is an item of revenue expenditure.
 This is because, at that time, it is a normal and recurring repair.